yashkothari92/codewithme/Leetcode/README.md

 	Use sliding window (2 pointer approach) & HasSet to address the unique elemens new element (add it to the set, add currSum, maintain maxSum, endPtr++) already seen element (remove from the set, deduct currSum - nums[i], startPt++)

+#1696.
+Jump Game VI (Medium)

+	You are given a 0-indexed integer array nums and an integer k.

+	You are initially standing at index 0.
+In one move, you can jump at most k steps forward without going outside the boundaries of the array.
+	That is, you can jump from index i to any index in the range [i + 1, min(n - 1, i + k)] inclusive.

+	You want to reach the last index of the array (index n - 1).
+Your score is the sum of all nums[j] for each index j you visited in the array.

+	Return the maximum score you can get.

+	Example 1:
+	  Input: nums = [1,-1,-2,4,-7,3], k = 2
+	  Output: 7
+	  Explanation: You can choose your jumps forming the subsequence [1,-1,4,3] (underlined above).
+The sum is 7.

+	Example 2:
+	  Input: nums = [10,-5,-2,4,0,3], k = 3
+	  Output: 17
+	  Explanation: You can choose your jumps forming the subsequence [10,4,3] (underlined above).
+The sum is 17.

+	Example 3:
+	  Input: nums = [1,-5,-20,4,-1,3,-6,-3], k = 2
+	  Output: 0

+	@ PriorityQueue<int[]> (max Number on top with index) As long as i-pq.peek[1] <= k,
+		max = pq.peek[0]+nums[i] // add maxNumber to curr_number and add it to queue
+		pq.add(new int[]{max, i})
+	otherwise pq.poll();

+	return max;

 #1704.
 Determine if String Halves Are Alike   (Easy)